Condorcet Markets: Markets for Perfect Elections

-The best way to gain an intuition of the working of function $T$ is to observe its effects on the agent's optimal investment strategy supposing the price $0.5$.
+To gain an intuition of the working of function $T$, it is useful to observe its effects on the agent's optimal investment strategy supposing the price $p = 0.5$.
 For $p = 0.5$ the optimal strategy of a Kelly trader is $2b_i - 1$ (Lemma \ref{lemma:kelly}).
 Function $T$ makes that strategy asymptotically proportional to $\ln\left(\frac{b_i}{1-b_i}\right)$ (Figure \ref{fig:tax}) as $k$ grows.

-We call markets under the utility in Equation \eqref{eq:taxed} {\em taxed markets} and denote their equilibrium prize by $p_\taxCE(\b)$, for any belief profile $\b$.
+We call markets under the utility in Equation \eqref{eq:taxed} {\em taxed markets} and denote their equilibrium prize by $p_\taxCE(\b)$ for any belief profile $\b$.